Bishnu Prasad Paudel: Electoral history

 Paudel is a five time parliamentarian.
-He is one of the influential leader of Nepal Communist Party (UML) and is serving his third term as finance minister.
-He was elected from Palpa in the mid-term elections of 2051 and since then he has been contesting from Rupandehi in all the five elections.
-In which he was elected four times and was defeated once in 2056.He is among the very few leaders who have been elected many times in the elections of both the party and parliament under the leadership of CPN-UML.
-He was an elected member in the 2nd Constituent Assembly from Rupandehi when he competed against former Prime Minister Baburam Bhattarai who came third.
-He won for fifth time from the Rupandehi 2 in 2022.
+He is one of the influential leaders of the Nepal Communist Party (UML) and had been served his third term as finance minister until Gen Z movement took place on August 8 and 9, 2025.
+PM KP Oli resigned on August, 9 due to the movement, in which he was a cabinet minister in Oli Government.
+He was elected from Palpa in the mid-term elections of 2051 and since then he has contested from Rupandehi in all five elections.
+He was elected four times and was defeated once in 2056.
+He is among the very few leaders who have been elected many times in the elections of both the party and parliament under the leadership of CPN-UML.
+He was an elected member in the 2nd Constituent Assembly from Rupandehi when he competed against former Prime Minister Baburam Bhattarai, who came third.
+He won for a fifth time from the Rupandehi 2 in 2022.